 \subsubsection{The KnowFlow-Bench}

-KnowFlow-Bench is designed to provide a rigorous, end-to-end evaluation of an agent's ability to orchestrate complex workflows, a capability not adequately covered by existing benchmarks.
-For example, benchmarks like ThinkGeo \citep{shabbir2025thinkgeo} excel at evaluating step-by-step tool use within a ReAct framework, while others like GeoCode-Bench \citep{hou2025can} focus specifically on geospatial code generation.
-However, a dedicated benchmark for assessing an agent's ability to plan, execute, and dynamically adjust a complete, multi-step workflow from a high-level goal has been absent.
+Existing benchmarks typically focus on isolated capabilities, for example, ThinkGeo \cite{shabbir2025thinkgeo} assesses step-by-step tool usage, while GeoCode-Bench \cite{hou2025can} centers specifically on geospatial code generation.
+Consequently, the field lacks a dedicated standard for evaluating an agent's comprehensive capacity to translate high-level goals into executable workflows.

-To fill the above void, KnowFlow-Bench is built upon the 162 tasks curated for our PKB.
-For each task, domain experts annotated two distinct, complete, and executable ground-truth workflows, resulting in a benchmark of 324 instances.
-Unlike the high-level templates in the PKB, each workflow in KnowFlow-Bench is a concrete sequence of function calls with fully specified parameters.
-These ``gold standard" workflows represent the optimal, or a scientifically valid, solution path given the available toolset, serving as the reference against which the agent's generated workflows are compared for both procedural correctness and final output accuracy.
+To bridge this gap, KnowFlow-Bench is built upon the 162 tasks curated from our PKB.
+For each task, domain experts annotated two distinct, complete, and executable ground-truth workflows, yielding a total of 324 evaluation instances.
+Unlike the high-level templates in the PKB, each workflow in KnowFlow-Bench consists of a concrete sequence of function calls with fully specified parameters.
+These ``gold standard" workflows represent scientifically valid solution paths given the available toolset, serving as the reference for evaluating both the procedural correctness and final output accuracy of the agent.